Login

 A letter that showcases relevant experience will generally get the best results, so make sure you write each letter individually and are being completely honest about your qualifications.
 It's a good idea to have someone proofread for errors before you send or deliver your letter.
 Omitting information that is irrelevant or unnecessary will help keep your introduction letter concise and to the point.
 If you are new to the profession, don't be afraid to say that you are looking to expand your services.

 It is unlikely that you will use the exact same letter for any two individuals, but once you have a template you can easily adapt it.
-Hopefully, this guide has been helpful, and with your letters in the hands of potential clients you’ll bring in more repeat business.
+Hopefully, this guide has been helpful and, with your letters in the hands of potential clients you’ll bring in more repeat business.

 Join ServeNow

-ServeNow membership helps you reach more clients and grow your business through:
+Reach more clients and grow your business.

 • Nationwide Network